 - University of Sydney, 17 July 2017, Insight into food drying: resolving energy and quality issues.

-- Keynote speaker: December 14–17, 2019, 10th Asia Pacific Drying Conference, Advanced intermittent microwave convective drying (IMCD) method to improve energy efficiency and food quality (accepted).
+- 10th Asia Pacific Drying Conference, December 14–17, 2019.
+Advanced intermittent microwave convective drying (IMCD) method to improve energy efficiency and food quality (accepted).

-- Keynote speaker: April 3, 2017, World Academy of Science, Engineering and Technology Conference, Brisbane Australia, Intermittent Microwave Convective Drying for better Energy Efficiency and Food Quality.
+- World Academy of Science, Engineering and Technology Conference, Brisbane Australia, April 3, 2017, Intermittent Microwave Convective Drying for better Energy Efficiency and Food Quality.

 Scientific committee member:

 Prof Karim served as a scientific committee member in numerous conferences.
 A few recent examples are shown below:

 - 22nd International Drying Symposium, June 26-29, 2022, Worcester, USA